 \textbf{PromptDPSGD.} A widely used defense is \emph{Differentially Private SGD (DPSGD)}, which clips per-sample gradients and injects noise before aggregation to provide $(\varepsilon,\delta)$-privacy guarantees.
 Such methods protect the \emph{content} of gradients associated with updated prompts.
 However, in \emph{federated prompt tuning}, each client still reveals which top-$N$ prompts it selects and updates, since this prompt selection mechanism is independent of the gradient update procedure.
 Thus, while DPSGD masks gradient values, it leaves selection patterns unchanged and thus this defense is ineffective against \textsc{PromptMIA}.
 DPSGD also incurs a significant privacy--utility trade-off ~\citep{abadi2016deep}.

-\textbf{Noise Perturbation} Rather than obfuscating gradient updates, clients can achieve differential privacy (DP) with respect to the input by injecting calibrated noise directly into the input image \citep{lecuyer2019certified}.
+\textbf{Noise Perturbation} Rather than obfuscating gradient updates, clients can achieve differential privacy (DP) w.r.t the input by injecting calibrated noise directly into the input image \citep{lecuyer2019certified}.
 This introduces randomness to Eq. \ref{eq:cosinedistance}:

 Increasing the noise variance strengthens the protection by making the prompt selection less predictable and reducing the effectiveness of adversarially crafted keys.
 However, this also comes at the high cost of model utility.